xperimental/flowercare-exporter/README.md

 A [prometheus](https://prometheus.io) exporter which can read data from Xiaomi MiFlora / HHCC Flower Care devices using Bluetooth.

-It uses the `gatttool` from BlueZ to do the actual Bluetooth communication, so it probably only works on Linux.
-Getting rid of this dependency and doing the communication directly in Go would be great, especially for portability.

 ## Installation

 First clone the repository, then run the following command to get a binary for your current operating system / architecture.
 This assumes a working Go installation with modules support (Go >= 1.11.0):